XAITK/xaitk-saliency/docs/introduction.rst

 ============

 The xaitk-saliency package implements a class of XAI algorithms known as `saliency algorithms`.
-The basic machine learning application pipeline is shown in Figure 1:
+A basic machine learning application pipeline is shown in Figure 1:

 .. figure:: figures/intro-fig-01.png